-Deficiency in vitamin A can lead to blindness and increased chance of dying from infectious diseases.
+• Deficiency in vitamin A can lead to blindness and increased chance of dying from infectious diseases.

+Who is vulnerable to deficiency?
 People with a diet lacking in vitamin A rich food.

 - The population group most at risk is pre-school children.
 Supplementation with vitamin A capsules can reduce the number of children who die by 23%. - Pregnant and lactating women are also at risk of deficiency